TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab8.md

 Hover over a method name, the tooltip should include the type which should look like: `([p1ty, p2ty, ..., pnty], rty)`.
 Do not continue, until this is working.
 {: .notice .notice-warning}

+Since the type of method definitions has changed, you should modify your type rule for method calls to extract the return type from the tuple `(pty*, ty)`.

 Next, add a constraint in TS which checks the argument types.
 The type lookup will now yield the more sophisticated type.